pyvista/pyvista/doc/source/api/utilities/utilities.rst

 PyVista Version Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The PyVista provides a way of getting the version installed in your
+The PyVista library provides a way of getting the version installed in your
 environment.

 .. code:: python